 There’s an app for pretty much everything.
 You can create pricing tables, add a dedicated FAQ page, display an events calendar, accept donations, send automatic thank-you emails, and add pop-ups.
 You can even integrate with Facebook Messenger or other live chat software to improve your customer service experience.

 A surprisingly decent selection of these are free, and I installed a few on my own site to see how they worked.
 It’s as easy as promised – one click to install and the app shows up in your theme editor to drag into place on your site.

 Click on any of the apps in the left-hand menu and drag them to the desired place on your site

 Weebly has a good range of apps to work with but if you’re used to WordPress plugins or Wix’s App Market, you’ll probably still find it lacking.
 For example, I couldn’t find an invoicing or billing app, which seems like a pretty basic need for e-commerce stores.

 4. SEO Control

-There’s no point investing in a website if it’s not going to rank on Google and get found by your customers.
-Luckily, that’s not a problem with Weebly.
-You get a decent amount of control over your site’s SEO, and anything you can’t tweak from the editor – can be changed using an app.
+There’s no point investing in a website if nobody can find it on Google.
+Luckily, Weebly gives you a decent amount of control over your site’s SEO, and anything you can’t tweak from the editor can be changed using an app.